Film Review – The Bye Bye Man (2017)

-The first horror movie of the year is here and boy is it s doozy for all the wrong reasons.
+The first horror movie of the year is here and boy is it s doozy for all the wrong reasons, The Bye Bye Man!
 The following review will be spoiler free so that you can go see the movie for yourself (although you probably shouldn’t).
 Make sure to comment at the bottom of the page with your own thoughts!

 I had my reservations about this movie since it’s a low budget horror movie coming out in January.
 The month is notorious for having less than stellar horror movies that unfortunately almost always make their money back, urging major movie distributors to continue to make them without much care.
 However, The Bye Bye Man has a great premise going for it.
 If done correctly, The Bye Bye Man himself has the opportunity to join the other iconic horror villains.
 A villain that takes a stronger hold of you the more you think about him is as clever as it is scary.